github/markdownlint-github/readme.md

 # GitHub Flavored Markdown Linting

+We are using the [`markdownlint`](https://github.com/DavidAnson/markdownlint) library, and adding a few opinions and custom rules to it.

+To review behaviors enabled by `markdownlint`, particularly how to enable or disable rules, see [`markdownlint` Configuration](https://github.com/DavidAnson/markdownlint#configuration).

 ## Opinions

 At GitHub, we have a few opinions about how our markdown should be written.

 In addition to the good defaults defined by `markdownlint`, we also use this repository to enforce rules not defined by default.

-For now, see our opinions codified in `./index.js`.
+For now, see our opinions codified in [index.js](./index.js).

 ## Usage